Penijõe

 Penijõe is a village in Lääneranna Parish, Pärnu County, in western Estonia; in the centre of Matsalu National Park.

 Penijõe Manor

 Penijõe (Pennijöggi) estate was established in the first half of the 17th century.
 Before the Estonian Declaration of Independence in 1918, the manor had belonged to different Baltic German families.
-Between 1935-1955, the manor housed an agricultural school, and was later divided into flats.
+Between 1935 and 1955, the manor housed an agricultural school, and was later divided into flats.
 In 2000 the building was renovated.